Communities where no one has to go hungry

 Empowering communities to eliminate hunger by providing food, education and resources through innovation and collaboration

-Tarrant Area Food Bank was founded in 1982 by a group of Fort Worth citizens concerned about hunger in their community.
+Tarrant Area Food Bank was founded in 1982 by a group of Fort Worth residents concerned about hunger in their community.
 Three months after opening in October 1982, the organization had distributed donated food to 50 charities in Fort Worth, thanks to commercial donors and a holiday food drive by the Fort Worth community.
-Since then, with generous donations from the food industry and community food drives, and with the help of thousands of volunteers and 300 partner charities, Tarrant Area Food Bank has distributed more than 440 million pounds of food and household products to families and individuals struggling with hunger.

 Tarrant Area Food Bank is an equal opportunity provider.
 Read USDA Nondiscrimination Statement.

 People seeking food assistance include low-wage workers and their families, senior citizens living on fixed incomes, victims of family violence and of disasters, the chronically ill, the severely disabled, the homeless, the under-employed and the temporarily and long-term unemployed.
 More than one third of those served by Tarrant Area Food Bank and its network are children.

 TAFB serves 13 counties in North Texas: Tarrant, Bosque, Cooke, Denton, Erath, Hamilton, Hill, Hood, Johnson, Palo Pinto, Parker, Somervell and Wise.
 View a map of our service region.